permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 ```

 Let us also make the `update` function draw some centered text so we
-can ensure that window resizing is re-drawing correctly.
+can ensure that window is re-drawing correctly.

 ```C
 // main.c